 Nicole W. Piasecki

-Nicole W. Piasecki, a director of the Company since 2003, served as vice president and general manager of the Propulsion Systems Division of Boeing Commercial Airplanes from March 2013 to September 2017.
+Nicole W. Piasecki, a director of the Company since 2003, served as vice president and general manager of the Propulsion Systems Division of Boeing Commercial Airplanes (aerospace) from March 2013 to September 2017.
 Previously, she served as vice president of Business Development & Strategic Integration for Boeing Commercial Airplanes from 2010 to March 2013; president of Boeing Japan from 2006 to 2010; vice president of Business Strategy & Marketing for Boeing Commercial Airplanes from 2003 to 2006; vice president of Sales, Leasing Companies, for Boeing Commercial Airplanes from 2000 until January 2003; and served in various positions in engineering, sales, marketing, and business strategy for the Commercial Aircraft Group since 1992.
-Ms. Piasecki also serves on the board of directors of BAE Systems PLC (defense, security and aerospace) and of Howmet Aerospace Inc. (aerospace), is the chair of the board of trustees of Seattle University in Seattle, Washington and a member of the board of directors of The Stimson Center and serves as an advisor to Mitsubishi Heavy Industries in Tokyo.
-Ms. Piasecki is a former director on the Seattle Branch board of directors for the Federal Reserve Bank, and a former member of the board of governors, Tokyo, of the American Chamber of Commerce of Japan, and the Federal Aviation’s Administration Advisory Council.
+Ms. Piasecki serves on the boards of directors of BAE Systems PLC (defense and aerospace) and Howmet Aerospace Inc. (aerospace manufacturing).
+She is a member of the board of directors of The Stimson Center and an advisor to Mitsubishi Heavy Industries in Tokyo.
+Ms. Piasecki is a former board member of Seattle University, the Seattle Branch of the Federal Reserve Bank, a former member of the board of governors, Tokyo, of the American Chamber of Commerce of Japan and a former member of the Federal Aviation Administration’s Advisory Council.
 Ms. Piasecki has extensive executive experience in capital-intensive industries, sales and marketing, strategic planning and international operations and relations.

 Lawrence A. Selzer